npm package discovery and stats viewer.

 });

 // 6.
-Let LLM synthesize the result
+Let LLM synthesize a bounded preview (avoid injecting giant JSON blobs)

 return await myLLM.chat(

-Please provide a helpful response to the user's original question: "${userQuery}"`
+`Please provide a helpful response to the user's original question: "${userQuery}"`

 );